ozolotareva/unpast_paper/README.md

 ## Input
 UnPaSt requires a tab-separated file with features (e.g. genes) in rows, and samples in columns.
 * Feature and sample names must be unique.
-* At least 2 features and 4 samples are required.
+* At least 3 features and 5 samples are required.
 * Data must be between-sample normalized.

 ### Recommendations:
 * It is recommended that UnPaSt be applied to datasets with 20+ samples.
-* If the cohort is not large (<20 samples), reducing the minimal number of samples in a bicluster (`min_n_samples`) up to 2 is recommended.
+* If the cohort is not large (<20 samples), reducing the minimal number of samples in a bicluster (`min_n_samples`) to 2 is recommended.
 * If the number of features is small, disabling feature selection by setting the binarization p-value (`p-val`) to 1 and using Louvain method for feature clustering instead of WGCNA might be helpful.

 ## Examples